ikarus-project/ikarus/docs/website/01_framework/controlRoutines.md

 Here, $\hat{s}_{k+1}$ and $\hat{s}_{k}$ are the step sizes at $k+1$-th and $k$-th iteration.
 Here, $\hat{i}$ is the desired number of iterations and $i_k$ is the number of iterations used in the previous step.

-For implementation details, refer to `ikarus/controlroutines/adaptivestepsizing.hh`.

-By default, `AdaptiveStepSizing::NoOp` is used with a path-following technique.
-`AdaptiveStepSizing::NoOp` uses the step size provided by the user and doesn't modify them while using `PathFollowing`.
-`NoOp` here stands for [No Operation](https://en.wikipedia.org/wiki/NOP_(code)).
-The `AdaptiveStepSizing::IterationBased` based on Ramm[@wunderlich_strategies_1981] can be used as a step-sizing method, if required.